Volunteer in Peru with Children

 Volunteers can also work in Day Care Centres for children between 1 and 4 years old.
 Here you will assist the supervisors with general hygiene and with the caring for and feeding of the children.
 You may wish to develop small projects with the children using your own interests in art, music, sports or drama, and we will provide you with the resources necessary to assist you in this.

-A further care placement is at a special-needs school in Calca, where we have been working since 2005.
+A further care placement is at a special-needs school in Cusco.
 People with learning disabilities are often still regarded as one homogenous group in Peru, but the provision of support for many learning disabilities has changed dramatically in recent years.
 In line with this we are helping to implement a system focused on the individual, including art, drama and music therapies, and supporting life-long learning.

 During the holidays - between mid-December and March - care volunteers will usually either work at summer Day Care Centres for pre-school children or on a Community Project in the mountains.